upper/upper.io/upper-docusaurus/docs/postgresql/index.md

 );
 ```

-Remember to set the `omitempty` option to the ID field:
+Remember to use `omitempty` to specify that the ID field should be ignored if
+it has a zero value:

 ```go
 type Foo struct {